 Due to its location along the coast, the Town and its resources are vulnerable to various natural disasters.
-The Coastal Management Element provides insight into the Town's coastal resources and emphasizes the importance of maintaining a resilient community to preserve and protect these resources and associated areas.
+The Coastal Management Element provides insight into the Town's coastal resources and emphasizes the importance of maintaining a resilient community to preserve and protect these upland structures, natural resources and associated areas.